sopra-fs24-group-36/server/contributions.md

 - 17.04, [#29](https://github.com/sopra-fs24-group-36/server/issues/29) and [#89](https://github.com/sopra-fs24-group-36/server/issues/89), added the two REST endpoints to the systems including the tests

 ### Jazz
+- 16.04, [#31](https://github.com/sopra-fs24-group-36/client/issues/31) the 3 most recently added recipes are shown on the home page, if the user has no recipes "no recipes yet" is displayed
+- 18.04, [#23](https://github.com/sopra-fs24-group-36/client/issues/23) the user can only edit their own recipes

 ### Yujie